Calgary arena deal dead? Mayor and Flames confirm it's an undone deal

 The city agreed to cover 40 per cent of that, but apparently it wasn't enough for the Flames.

 "The City came to the table to assist with $6.4m in roadways leaving $9.7m for the Flames," Gondek wrote.
-"Based on this gap of $9.7m, I am told CSEC is walking away from our deal."
+"Based on this gap of $9.7m, I am told CSEC (Calgary Sports and Entertainment Corporation) is walking away from our deal."

 "I am disappointed," Gondek said, continuing.
 "On a project worth over $650m, to have one party walk away for 1.5 per cent of the value of the deal is staggering.